 - Use the light from a bright window or light board to trace your design onto the fabric.
 Water soluble fabric markers are great for this purpose but remember that your embroidery will need to be rinsed upon completion to remove the guidelines.
 Depending on your design you can trace using any marker (or pencil) assuming that your guidelines will be covered by stitches.

 - Iron on methods.
 I do not have personal experience with iron on methods but I encourage you to look at the available options at your local craft store to see if they are right for you.
+These methods are especially useful for thicker fabrics where a light transfer wouldn't work.

 - Sulky Printable Sticky Fabri-Solvi.
 Test your fabric with this sticky stuff before starting your project as it can leave a halo and residue behind on some fabric blends.
 To use, just print your design from your computer onto this paper and stick it on your fabric.
 This method really saves time and sanity when using complicated patterns.
 It is also great for thicker fabrics like jean.